AdamBaldyga/Portfolio/README.md

 * Knowledge of software development processes
 * Preparation of test cases based on functional documentation and error reporting
 * Basics of MS-SQL databases
-* Basic knowledge of JIRA, Trello and Testlink softwar
+* Basic knowledge of JIRA, Trello and Testlink software